HierBautBerlin/Blog/README.md

-# blog
-Blog of hierbautberlin.de
+# HierBautBerlin Blog
+# Hier Baut Berlin Blog

+This is the blog of Hier Baut Berlin.